suuuehgi/arXiv/README.md

 # arXiv
 Get your daily arXiv digest

 This will give you a complete list with title, author and abstract.
-You can then enter a list of numbers to download as `{title}-{authors}-{doi}.pdf`.
+You can then enter a list of numbers to download.
 Filenames longer than 255 characters will be truncated with respect to the authors.

 ## Setup